Seventeen Members: Everything to Know

 Members Of The Team

-Seventeen members are made up of thirteen people who were all born between 1995 and 1999.
-Their names are S. Coups, Wonwoo, Mingyu, Vernon, Woozi, Jeonghan, Joshua, DK, Seungkwan, Hoshi, Jun, The8, and Dino.
+Seventeen members are made up of thirteen people born between 1995 and 1999.
+They are S. Coups, Wonwoo, Mingyu, Vernon, Woozi, Jeonghan, Joshua, DK, Seungkwan, Hoshi, Jun, The8, and Dino.
 S. Coups is the eldest member (born August 8, 1995).
 When he came out with Seventeen, he was 19 years old.
 Dino is the maknae (youngest) of the group (born February 11, 1999).
 At the time Seventeen came out, he was 15 years old.
-There are 4 people from outside of Korea in Seventeen, and 9 Koreans.
-Joshua Hong, who is from Los Angeles, and Hansol Vernon Chwe are both from the United States (New York).
+There are four people from outside Korea, Seventeen and 9 Koreans.
+Joshua Hong is from Los Angeles, and Hansol Vernon Chwe are both from the United States (New York).
 Jun and The8 are both Chinese and are part of the group.

 Why do they go by the name of seventeen members?

-The number of seventeen members is the sum of the 13 people in the group, the three smaller groups they make, and the one team they make when they all get together.
-Most songs are three to four minutes long, so it’s hard for each member to show off their skills when there are 13 of them.
+Seventeen members comprise the 13 people in the group, the three smaller groups they make, and the one team they make when they all get together.
+Most songs are three to four minutes long, so it’s hard for each member to show off their skills when there are 13.
 The sub-group system used by SEVENTEEN helps solve this problem.
-The hip-hop unit is made up of S. Coups, Wonwoo, Mingyu, and Vernon.
-The vocal unit is made up of Woozi, Jeonghan, Joshua, DK, and Seungkwan.
+The hip-hop unit comprises S. Coups, Wonwoo, Mingyu, and Vernon.
+The vocal unit comprises Woozi, Jeonghan, Joshua, DK, and Seungkwan.

-Since 2015, the members have recorded songs for most of their albums both as a whole group and in these smaller groups.
-Artists are often put together in different groups, like the “Leaders” unit, which is made up of the leaders of the three subgroups, and the “BSS” unit, which is made up of the comedic trio Seungkwan, DK, and Hoshi.
+Since 2015, the members have recorded songs for most of their albums as a whole group and in smaller groups.
+Artists are often put together in different groups, like the “Leaders” unit, which comprises the leaders of the three subgroups, and the “BSS” unit, which includes the comedic trio Seungkwan, DK, and Hoshi.

 What makes Seventeen different from other groups?